Language: EN

 }

-This code ensures that the Dispose method of FileHandler is automatically called, even if an exception occurs within the using block.
+This code ensures that the Dispose method of FileHandler is called automatically, even if an exception occurs within the using block.

 Using GC.SuppressFinalize

-When Dispose is called explicitly, it is good practice to use GC.SuppressFinalize to prevent the garbage collector from calling the finalizer, thus optimizing performance.
+When Dispose is called explicitly, it is a good practice to use GC.SuppressFinalize to prevent the garbage collector from calling the finalizer, thereby optimizing performance.

 Advanced Implementation with Finalizer

-In some cases, it is necessary to free both managed and unmanaged resources.
-For this, a more advanced disposal pattern can be implemented that combines Dispose and a finalizer:
+In some cases, it is necessary to release both managed and unmanaged resources.
+To do this, a more advanced disposal pattern can be implemented that combines Dispose and a finalizer:

 public class AdvancedResource : IDisposable